ynput/OpenPype/website/docs/artist_hosts_maya.md

 If match is found shapes are connected using their `outMesh` and `outMesh`.
 Thus you can easily connect existing animation to loaded rig.
 :::

+## Working with Xgen in OpenPype

+OpenPype support publishing and loading of Xgen interactive grooms.
+You can publish them as mayaAscii files with scalps that can be loaded into another maya scene, or as alembic caches.

+### Publishing Xgen Grooms

+To prepare xgen for publishing just select all the descriptions that should be published together and the create Xgen Subset in the scene using - **OpenPype menu** → **Create**... and select **Xgen Interactive**.
+Leave Use selection checked.

+For actual publishing of your groom to go **OpenPype → Publish** and then press ▶ to publish.
+This will export `.ma` file containing your grooms with any geometries they are attached to and also a baked cache in `.abc` format

+### Loading Xgen

+You can use published xgens by loading them using OpenPype Publisher.
+You can choose to reference or import xgen.
+We don't have any automatic mesh linking at the moment and it is expected, that groom is published with a scalp, that can then be manually attached to your animated mesh for example.

+The alembic representation can be loaded too and it contains the groom converted to curves.
+Keep in mind that the density of the alembic directly depends on your viewport xgen density at the point of export.

 ## Using Redshift Proxies

 OpenPype supports working with Redshift Proxy files.
 You can create  Redshift Proxy from almost